teuben/teunix/Env/UMD/vpn.md

 # GlobalProtect VPN

-UMD is using Palo Alto Networks' VPN tool "GlobalProtect" for more secure access to the UMD network.
+UMD is using Palo Alto Networks' VPN tool "GlobalProtect" for a more secure access to the UMD network.

-For some workflows you'll need to be on VPN, e.g. ssh keys only work when on VPN.
+For some workflows you'll need to be on VPN, e.g. ssh keys only work when on VPN, although there's a way with keyring type solutions to work around ssh.

 For me GP has not always been stable, with the following issue remaining:

 1. can limit your download speed for high-speed internet providers.
 2. printing from home may not work to auto-detected (bonjour) printers. seems fixed IP printers are better.
 3. <SERIOUS> occasional change of state in GP will cause it to hang.
 Do your magic or reboot laptop.
-4. round trip using ssh agents? and/or kerberos? use ssh tunnel?
+4. WARNING:   when on eduroam and switching to wired can cause eduroam to keep the default route. better to manually disable GP if you need to speed.
+Maybe related to previous item.
-5. WARNING:   when on eduroam and switching to wired can cause eduroam to keep the default route. better to manually disable GP if you need to speed.
+5. round trip using ssh agents? and/or kerberos? use ssh tunnel?

-## Workflow
+##  Summary

 Here's a pretty close to ideal workflow, where typing an ssh passphrase is needed once per reboot.

 1. reboot laptop
 2. login (local password needed)
-3. start globalprotect (not automated)
+3. start globalprotect (normally not automated)
-4. this will open window in your browser, but no need to click here, assuming you set this up right once every 5/7 days you will need your UMD password
+4. this will open window in your browser, but no need to click here, assuming you did set this up right [ once every 5/7 days you will need your UMD password ]
 5. "ssh astro", enter your ssh passphrase, make sure you check the "remember me" button.
    -> this assume you have done the usual ssh-keygen and ssh-copy-id
 6. "ssh astro" subsequent windows automated now
-7. suspend plaptop
+7. suspend laptop
 8. open laptop.
 GP should start automatically. "ssh astro" should not need a password either

-## GlobalProtect Icon
+## GlobalProtect Icon(s)

-This launches `globalprotect launch-ui`
+This desktop icon launches `globalprotect launch-ui`, the executable can show the version:

 ```
 globalprotect show --version